 This is a collaborative post

 Sometimes though, a lawn on its own just won’t cut it.
 And that’s when you need to design your garden with your kids in mind.
 There are lots of elements you can include when you’re creating a garden for active kids.
-Here are some that you might want to consider.
+Here are some fun things for kids to do in the garden that you might want to consider.

 If your kids are energetic or sporty, then a swimming pool is a great garden addition.
 Swimming pool costs do vary, depending on what you go for.
 If you have the space and money, you could go for a permanent pool with a long length for practising swimming strokes.